 Window to the roots of Finland

-The Festival has been drawing crowds since 1986.
+The festival has been drawing crowds since 1986.
 What is the magic behind the success?
-It all starts with the Festival program: always innovative, even surprising, a mix of old classics and rising stars.
-According to project manager Ari Lehtola, this is thanks to the artistic ambitions and high quality criteria of the four professionals who choose the films and invite the special guests: Peter von Bagh, internationally acclaimed director Aki Kaurismäki, Mika Kaurismäki and Timo Malmi.
+It all starts with the programme: always innovative, even surprising, a mix of old classics and rising stars.
+According to project manager Ari Lehtola, this is thanks to the artistic ambitions and high quality criteria of the professionals who choose the films and invite the special guests.

 Don’t forget to sleep

-For an event this big you need some help.
+For an event this big, you need some help.
 Each year nearly 300 volunteers keep Midnight Sun going strong.
-Food, accommodation and a free entry to the screenings are provided – plus, you get to know a lot of fun people!
+Food, accommodation and free entry to the screenings are provided – plus, you get to know a lot of fun people.

 Non-Finnish speakers can also volunteer.
 Franziska Zimmermann from Germany and Raquel Uzal from Spain, both students, came to volunteer as cleaners.
 “The best thing here is that they show films 24 hours a day,” says Zimmermann.
 “You can go to a screening whenever you want.”
 Uzal agrees: “You meet other international people who are crazy enough to come up here to work as cleaners!”

-Rüf attends the Festival because it’s so down to earth and full of midnight-sun exoticness.
-“You lose the track of time because you watch films around the clock.
+Rüf attends the festival because it’s so down to earth and full of midnight-sun exoticness.
+“You lose track of time because you watch films around the clock.
 This is a perfect place for film fans!”